Singularity of Levy walks in the lifted Pomeau-Manneville map

 The cause of this effect -- the uniform raising of the $K(z)$ curve visible for $z>\frac32$ -- may be due to the fact that the aged densities feature a more concentrated accumulation near the marginal points $\{0,1\}$, which would lead to increased correlations in the short term as more particles are in the ballistic phase of motion.
 The disappearance of logarithmic corrections at $z=2$ may be explained by the limiting density converging to the delta function at the point of transition, resulting in $K(z)\approx 1$.
 Only once the measurement time greatly exceeds and dominates over the aging time will the the regular results be recovered \cite{albers_nonergodicity_2022, akimoto_aging_2013}.

 That there is no effect of aging on $K(z)$ in regime (I) for $z<\frac32$ is to be expected, since in this regime, any initial density converges to the invariant one in exponential time.
 In contrast, it is known that for $z\geq 2$ the PM map is only weakly ergodic \cite{akimoto_aging_2013,metzler_anomalous_2014}, and therefore undergoes dynamical aging \cite{akimoto_aging_2013,korabel_fractal_2007, Zwei98,thaler_transformations_1983}.
-Interestingly though, some aging is observed on $K(z)$ even in the intermediate superdiffusive regime (II), $\frac32 <z<2$, in which { the map is still ergodic, and a normalisable invariant density still exists.
-This reflects what was described for LWs as `ultraweak' ergodicity breaking in that parameter regime, which is characterised by a deviation in the GDC, but not the exponent, of the time dependence of the MSD \cite{MJCB14,froemberg_random_2013,froemberg_time-averaged_2013}. { The effect of varying initial conditions in regime II was also discussed in \cite{akimoto_distributional_2012} in relation to a similar superdiffusive Pomeau-Manneville-type map with bias, where a strong distributional response was identified on the MSD.}
+Interestingly though, some aging is observed on $K(z)$ even in the intermediate superdiffusive regime (II), $\frac32 <z<2$, in which { the map is still ergodic, and a normalisable invariant density still exists.} This reflects what was described for LWs as `ultraweak' ergodicity breaking in that parameter regime, which is characterised by a deviation in the GDC, but not the exponent, of the time dependence of the MSD \cite{metzler_anomalous_2014,froemberg_random_2013,froemberg_time-averaged_2013}. { The effect of varying initial conditions in regime II was also discussed in \cite{akimoto_distributional_2012} in relation to a similar superdiffusive Pomeau-Manneville-type map with bias, where a strong distributional response was identified on the MSD.}

 A similar effect is observed for subdiffusive dynamics.
 In the bottom right inset of Fig.~\ref{fig:tgkaging} is shown an equivalent plot showing the GDC for the subdiffusive PM map used in \cite{korabel_fractal_2007}, with $a=5$, mirroring Fig.~7 in \cite{korabel_fractal_2007}.
 The same phenomenon as in the superdiffusive case is observed: above $z>\frac32$, aging begins to uniformly reduce $K(z)$ until it converges to the result from the invariant density, which in this case is $K(z)=0$ for $z>2$.